 “Let’s go home.
 I’ll make you a big birthday breakfast, and we can get some rest.”

-“Breakfast’s ready,” Thomas called from downstairs, “I hope you’re hungry.”
+“Breakfast is ready.”
+Thomas called from downstairs.
+“I hope you’re hungry.”

-“Who was that,” I asked when I entered the kitchen a few moments later.
+“Who was it?”
+I asked when he entered the kitchen a few seconds later.

-“I doubt that,” I said, remembering the cheques I’d received for every other birthday.
+I humphed and stabbed my sausage.
+“I doubt that, too,” I said, remembering the cheques I’d received every other birthday.

-Inside was a folder of papers.
-I ignored the card on top, addressed to me in Mam’s handwriting, and instead opened the folder.
+Inside, I found a folder of papers.
+I picked up the card on top, addressed to me in Mam’s handwriting and handed it to Thomas.

 A sudden dizziness swam in my head.
 “It’s the cottage,” I said.
 “Nana’s cottage.”

-Thomas smiled and clasped my hands in his.
+Thomas smiled and clasped my hand in his.
 “This is good news, right?
-The cottage is yours.
-You can go home now.”
+I know how much you loved that place, and this,” he placed the title deed on the counter between us, “this says the cottage is yours.
+You can go home again.”

 Like what you read?
-You can get the rest of the book on AMAZON now! – Also available in Kindle Unlimited!
+You can now get the entire 4 book series in one set now!